 Warpgate HD

 Freeverse had been working on its ambitious action/RPG game Warpgate initially as an iPhone game, but the iPad caused them to pause the iPhone version and rework it initially as an iPad release.
 Envisioned as a touch-based variant on Elite or as a latter-day Escape Velocity for you Mac game enthusiasts, Warpgate puts you in the pilot’s chair of an interstellar spacecraft as you seek your fortune.
 You can deliver cargo, become a pirate, participate in missions that move a storyline along and more.
-The game’s graphics are exquisite, its scale is immense – three dozen star systems, each chock-full of planets and space stations to interact with, tons of different starships to control and lots more.
+The game’s graphics are exquisite, its scale is immense – three dozen star systems, each chock-full of planets and space stations to interact with, tons of different starships to control, and lots more.
+This game has been noted in various reviews, including those from best casino not on gamstop websites, praising its innovative gameplay and stunning visuals.

 Pool Pro Online 3